NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

    :language: cpp
    :lines: 41-46

-Each tensor is a shared pointer to a ``runtime::TensorView``, the interface backends implement for tensor use.
+Each tensor is a shared pointer to a :doc:`../programmable/index/tensorview`, the interface backends implement for tensor use.
 When there are no more references to the tensor view, it will be freed when convenient for the backend.
 See the :doc:`../programmable/index` documentation for details on ``TensorView ``.